Overview of New Zealand and Latin American Honey Sectors

 In recent years, New Zealand’s natural honey has experienced a steep increase in demand worldwide.
 The South Pacific country produces between 15,000-20,000 tonnes of honey per year.
 Export revenue reaches over NZ$340 million a year (over US$223 million), a number that continues to grow.

-Manuka honey, in particular, has become popular in the increasingly wealthy Asian middle classes and the UK.
+There is a real buzz around Manuka honey in the increasingly wealthy Asian middle classes and the UK.
 This due in part to its scientifically-proven antibacterial properties.
 The honey is reported to alleviate sore throats and digestive issues, aid wound healing, and prevent tooth decay.

 Challenges for New Zealand’s liquid gold sector